AlexsLemonade/refinebio-processor-documentation/no_op.md

 ### `test_convert_simple_pcl`

-Tests the entire no op pipeline for an AFFY gene sample
+Tests the entire No Op pipeline for an AFFY gene sample

 test steps:
 - creates prerequisites for the first pipeline run
     - creates ProcessorJob
     - creates an OriginalFile and points to a file with a header
     - creates a test Sample
-    - assaciates the ProcessorJob and OriginalFile to the test Sample
+    - associates the ProcessorJob and OriginalFile to the test Sample
-- runs the no op pipeline using the above prerequisites
+- runs the No Op pipeline using the above prerequisites
 - creates prerequisites for the second pipeline run
     - creates ProcessorJob
     - creates an OriginalFile and points to a file with no header
     - creates a test Sample
-    - assaciates the ProcessorJob and OriginalFile to the test Sample
+    - associates the ProcessorJob and OriginalFile to the test Sample
-- runs the no op pipeline using the above prerequisites
+- runs the No Op pipeline using the above prerequisites
 - asserts the job successfully ran
 - asserts that the output file exists
 - asserts that the output file is the size we expect